chvanikoff/cowboy_session/README.md

 # Cowboy session

 ## Usage:
-First you need to get dependencies (gproc and ossp_uuid) and compile the code:
+First you need to get dependencies (gproc and erlang-uuid) and compile the code:
 ```bash
 make
 ```